The Laughing Yogi

 “Stay where you are.
 Don’t be the dog.”

 “Dogs are a man’s best friend,” the woman said.
 “I’m not a man.
 He wasn’t my best friend.”
+She threw the gun down at his feet.
+“That’s yours.”

 “I understand,” Jimmy said.

 “If anybody asks about the dog, just say he dropped dead,” the woman said.
-“And put that gun away somewhere safe, so nobody gets hurt.”
+“And put that gun away somewhere safe, so nobody gets hurt on this shitty island.”
 They walked away, going up the bay the way they had been going.
-When they were specks in the distance Jimmy stood up and looked down at the dead dog.

-“Goddamn it,” he muttered, and turned around to go back the way he had come.
-When he was gone gulls and crows started nosing around the still warm lifeless Lab.
+Waiting until the man and woman were smudges in the distance, Jimmy stood up and looked down at the dead dog.
+“Goddamn it,” he said to himself, and turned around to go back the way he had come.
+When he was gone gulls and crows started nosing around the still warm Lab.
 A fox crept out of his burrow to investigate.
-Maggots and flies put the word out and were soon gathering.
+Flies put the word out and were soon gathering.
 Jimmy came back and waved them away.
-He kicked pushed the dead dog into the bay.
-By that night the carcass floated past Morell, Greenwich, and the lighthouse.
-When the moon came out, he was far out to sea.
+He pushed the dead dog into the bay.
+By that night the carcass had floated past Morell and the lighthouse.

 The next day Jimmy drove to a farm outside Saint Catherine’s and got a new dog.
 It was a Pit Bull almost full grown and trained to bite on command.
 It took a week, but he taught the dog to hate guns.
-When he was done, the Pit Bull knew full well to bite off any hand not Jimmy’s that had a handgun in it.
+When he was done, the Pit Bull knew full well to bite any hand not Jimmy’s that had a gun in it.

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Ohio Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”